PATRIOT PEN

 Once the essay is uploaded students can track the progress of their essays and if necessary, make changes or corrections.

-You must be the sole author of your essay.
+Students must be the sole author of their essay.
 Inappropriate use of Chat GPT or other AI tools is not allowed.

-In no way may contestants identify themselves within their essay (including, but not limited to, your name, school, city, state, race or national origin.)
+In no way may students identify themselves within their essay (including, but not limited to, your name, school, city, state, race or national origin.)
 Do not put your name on your essay.
-Contestants are allowed to enter only once each year if otherwise eligible (one Post competition).
-Contestants found in violation of this rule will face elimination from the competition and will be required to return all prize money awarded or received.
-A contestant’s teacher, counselor or parent may check the essay for punctuation, grammar and/or spelling, but the content must remain the contestant’s.
-Contestants will be judged based on their essay alone and are not required to present the essay orally.
+Students are allowed to enter only once each year if otherwise eligible (one Post competition).
+Students found in violation of this rule will face elimination from the competition and will be required to return all prize money awarded or received.
+A student’s teacher, counselor or parent may check the essay for punctuation, grammar and/or spelling, but the content must remain the students.
+Students will be judged based on their essay alone and are not required to present the essay orally.

 If submitting to a school/group competition for judging.
 Submit the hardcopy as outlined above.